pankajkumar-data-analyst/pankajkumar-data-analyst/README.md

 - 🔭 I’m currently working on improving Quality Assuarance at Ocrolus East Private Limited.
 - 🌱 I’m learning data analysis tools and techniques, like Excel, MySQL, Power Bi,Tableau, Python in the guidance of WsCube Tech.
-- 💬Currently transitioning my career to analyst.
+- 💬Currently transitioning my career to data analyst.
 - 📫 How to reach me:pankajnewacc@gmail.com